 - G. ARM 17.8, Subchapter 12 Operating Permit Program Applicability, including, but not limited to: - 1.
 ARM 17.8.1201 Definitions.
 (23) Major Source under Section 7412 of the FCAA is defined as any stationary source having: - a.
-PTE > 100 tons/year of any pollutant; - b.
-PTE > 10 tons/year of any one hazardous air pollutant (HAP), PTE > 25 tons/year of a combination of all HAPs, or lesser quantity as the Department may establish by rule; or - c.
-PTE > 70 tons/year of $PM{10}$ in a serious $PM{10}$ nonattainment area. - ARM 17.8.1204 Air Quality Operating Permit Program Applicability.
+PTE > 100 tons/year of any pollutant; - b. $PTE > 10 \text{ tons/year of any one hazardous air pollutant (HAP), PTE > 25 tons/year of a combination of all HAPs, or lesser quantity as the Department may establish by rule; or$ - c. $PTE > 70 \text{ tons/year of particulate matter with an aerodynamic diameter of 10 microns or less (PM10) in a serious PM10 nonattainment area.$ - ARM 17.8.1204 Air Quality Operating Permit Program Applicability.
 (1) Title V of the FCAA Amendments of 1990 requires that all sources, as defined in ARM 17.8.1204 (1), obtain a Title V Operating Permit.
-In reviewing and issuing MAQP #4667-02 for Waste Management, the following conclusions were made: - a.
-The facility's PTE is less than 100 tons/year for any pollutant.
-PM is not a Title V pollutant. - b.
+In reviewing and issuing MAQP #4798-01 for Sidney, the following conclusions were made: - a.
+The facility's PTE is less than 100 tons/year for any pollutant. - b.
 The facility's PTE is less than 10 tons/year for any one HAP and less than 25 tons/year of all HAPs. - c.
-This source is not located in a serious $PM{10}$ nonattainment area. - d.
-This facility is subject to current NSPS standards (40 CFR 60, Subparts A and OOO and potentially Subpart IIII). - e.
-This facility is potentially subject to the area source provisions of a current NESHAP standard (40 CFR 63, Subparts A and ZZZZ). - f.
-This source is not a Title IV affected source. - g.
+This source is not located in a serious PM{10} nonattainment area. - d.
+This facility is subject to any current NSPS (40 CFR 60, Subpart OOO and potentially Subpart IIII). - e.
+This facility is potentially subject to any current NESHAP standards (40 CFR 63, Subpart ZZZZ). - f.
+This source is not a Title IV affected source - g.
 This source is not a solid waste combustion unit. - h.
 This source is not an EPA designated Title V source.

-Based on these facts, the Department has determined that Waste Management will be a minor source of emissions as defined under Title V. However, if minor sources subject to NSPS are required to obtain a Title V Operating Permit, Waste Management will be required to obtain a Title V Operating Permit.
+Based on these facts, the Department has determined that Sidney will be a minor source of emissions as defined under Title V. However, if minor sources subject to NSPS are required to obtain a Title V Operating Permit, Sidney will be required to obtain a Title V Operating Permit.